mastery3/sharpness6/README.md

 This mod fixes that, so you can waste all of your experience on that sword.
 Oh, and so you actually have something to do in the deep late-game.

-NOTE: This mod is only hosted on Modrinth and Github.
-Any other distributions of this mod are untrustworthy, even if the website itself is not malicious. stopmodreposts.com attempts to prevent this.

 Credits to the Actually Unbreaking authors since I'm too lazy to write a config

 FAQ